mxonchq/personal/README.md

 # Personal PWA starter

-Minimal Next.js app using TypeScript and Tailwind CSS.
-The starter ships with a sidebar shell layout, light/dark theme toggle, and a custom PWA setup (manifest plus a service worker that caches core routes for offline support).
+This repository tracks a Next.js PWA starter that replaces an older Dexie/IndexedDB DAO experiment.
+It uses TypeScript and Tailwind CSS, ships with a sidebar shell layout, a light/dark theme toggle, and a custom PWA setup (manifest plus a service worker that caches core routes for offline support).

 ## Getting started